 Pupil Premium Statement

-- Academic performance– interventions for maths and English, booster classes, homework clubs, working in small groups.
+- Academic performance– interventions for maths and English before and during school, booster classes, homework clubs, working in small groups.
 Phonics 1-1 support.
 Purchase of high quality class reading books and for the school library, parent library in EYFS.

 - Enrichment activities– subsidised residential visits for pupils in Y5 and Y6, annual work week, attend workshops on and off-site, visiting museums, places of worship and places of interest,

-It is the responsibility of the Deputy Headteacher to produce termly reports for the Head Teacher, Senior Leadership Team and Governing Board covering:
+It is the responsibility of the Deputy Head teacher to produce termly reports for the Head Teacher, Senior Leadership Team and Governing Board covering: